killercup/angular-epicmodel/README.md

 ## Usage

-You should read the documentation for `src/model.coffee`.
+You should read the inline documentation for `src/model.coffee`.
 It's quite comprehensive and full of examples.

 ## Features